CloudCheckr/Developer-Community/Cost/AwsSppDiscounts/README.md

 ## Assumptions

 1. The environment https://api.cloudcheckr.com is being used.
 This can be adjusted on line 178 if required.
-2. The Custom Billing Charge names are defined at lines 102 to 118.
+2. The Custom Billing Charge names are defined on lines 102 to 118.
 If names do not match current Custom Billing Charge configuration, please redefine names.
+3. Convert AWS provided file to CSV and place within same directory as aws_spp_discounts.py.
+The file name is set on line 27.